roheetnarayanan/roheetnarayanan/README.md

 <hr>
 <div align="center">
 <p> <em><Strong>Daily Dose of Star Wars</Strong></em></p><br>
-Secrets must be exposed when found.
-Detours must be taken when encountered.
-And if you are the one who stands at the crossroads or the place of concealment, you must never leave it to another to act in your place. ?
-Qui-Gon Jinn <br>
+An object cannot make you good or evil.
+The temptation of power, forbidden knowledge, even the desire to do good can lead some down that path.
+But only you can change yourself. — Bendu <br>
-README.md last auto generated Tue Jul 19 08:11:43 2022<br>
+README.md last auto generated Wed Jul 20 08:10:37 2022<br>
 </div>